abhi0395/qsoabsfind/docs/examplerun.rst

    - **Merge results at the end:** After processing, you can merge your results using `qsoabsfind.utils.combine_fits_files <https://github.com/abhi0395/qsoabsfind/blob/main/qsoabsfind/utils.py>`_ function.
 Please read the description before using it.

-In order to decide the right size of the FITS file, consider the total available memory and the number of CPUs in your system.
+To decide the right file size, consider the total available memory and the number of CPUs in your system.